bentrainer/MMGA/docs/fstr.md

 ### Notice
 The matrix is stored in column-major order by default in MATLAB, however it is difficult to display it in that way. fstr() will display the matrix looks like row-major, just to make it more human-readable.

+fstr is implemented in pure MATLAB, so the performance is not guaranteed, try not to use fstr in performance critical path.